 Why The Sanctions Against Russia Aren't Working.
 Yet.

 Many corporations followed up on these government-imposed sanctions with so-called self-sanctioning, whereby companies restricted or halted commercial relations with Russia and Russian firms.
 The effect, on paper, appeared to be a set of measures that struck at the heart of Russia's economy.
-Forecasts in the spring of this year predicted a drop in GDP of at least 7-8 percent (and possibly as much as 11 percent) for 2022.
-Prices were expected to rise by 20-25 percent.
-Foreign direct investment by corporations was forecast to fall as much as 25-28 percent over the year.
+Forecasts in the spring of this year predicted a drop in GDP of at least 7-8% (and possibly as much as 11%) for 2022.
+Prices were expected to rise by 20-25%.
+Foreign direct investment by corporations was forecast to fall as much as 25-28%t over the year.

 But Russia has not been brought to its knees.
-Far from it: forecasters say Russian GDP for 2022 will likely fall, but only about 3.3−3.4 percent.
-Inflation, meanwhile, will likely end the year at roughly 12 percent: bad, but not close to as painful as predicted.
+Far from it: Forecasters say Russian GDP for 2022 will likely fall, but only about 3.3−3.4%.
+Inflation, meanwhile, will likely end the year at roughly 12%: bad, but not close to as painful as predicted.
 And foreign direct investment?
-Estimates say it will fall by a mere 1 percent.
+Estimates say it will fall by a mere 1%.

 Meanwhile, the war in Ukraine grinds on.